sedostheatre/sedos.co.uk/input/events/violet-auditions.md

 metaDescription: Find out how to sign up for Violet auditions and be part of the first production of our 2025 Sedos season
 ---
-Registration for *[Violet](https://www.sedos.co.uk/shows/2025-violet)* auditions, for our 2025 production, are now open.
+Registration for *[Violet](https://www.sedos.co.uk/shows/2025-violet)* auditions, for our 2025 production, is now open.

 **KEY INFO**